F88/promidas/lib/repository/docs/USAGE.md

 - `getPrototypeFromSnapshotByPrototypeId(prototypeId)` - validates prototypeId is a positive integer
 - `getRandomSampleFromSnapshot(size)` - validates size is an integer

 **Note**: Validation errors are exceptions for programmer mistakes (e.g., passing wrong data types) and should be fixed during development rather than handled at runtime.
+These methods only throw `ValidationError` for invalid parameters - other error types are not expected in normal operation.

 ## Event Notifications